-You are, let’s say, 37-ish weeks pregnant, and at that point of pregnancy where every moment feels like a lifetime.
+You are, let’s say, 37-ish weeks pregnant and at the point of pregnancy when every moment feels like a lifetime.
 Every ounce of you is uncomfortable, and not much is fitting anymore.
 You need assistance just to put your shoes on.
-Your car seat has to be pushed back to drive, which then makes the peddles too far away from your feet.
+Your car seat must be pushed back to drive, making the peddles too far away from your feet.
 You can’t help but wish for your labor to start.
 I cried roughly every day in the last few weeks of pregnancy.
 Don’t lose hope!
-Here are some things that you can do that will help keep you busy while you wait for labor to start.

 1. Meal Prep